At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 40. Plan a reunion of the Heavy Metal Playhouse.

 No progress.
-Impossible in 2020.
-Though a virtual reunion might be possible, it would also be awkward and awful.
+This is probably impossible in 2020.
+Though a virtual reunion might be possible and also awkward and awful.

 41. I will not comment, positively or negatively, about physical appearance of any person save my wife and children, in 2020 in an effort to reduce the focus on physical appearance in our culture overall.